Apply for a Service-Learning Assistant

 It is encouraged that faculty identify and recruit a student who is willing and available to serve as an SLA during the indicated semester.
 This student must also be available to attend the relevant service-learning course as needed (e.g., no irreconcilable schedule conflicts related to class or employment).

-If the faculty member is unable to identify a student candidate, the CSL Office may propose a candidate to the relevant faculty member for consideration.
+If the faculty member is unable to identify a student candidate, the Office of Community Service-Learning may propose a candidate to the relevant faculty member for consideration.

 The faculty member will play a key role in ensuring that the SLA position provides the student with opportunities to grow personally and professionally.
 With this in mind, the faculty member will be asked to relate to the SLA not only as a direct supervisor, but as an advisor and mentor as well.

-The CSL Office will provide a two-hour training to SLA’s shortly following selection.
-(Exact time to be confirmed by CSL Office in consultation with selected SLAs.)
-This training will provide students with a description of the roles of the CSL Office, the faculty member, and Career Services (for students receiving internship credit) as they relate to the SLA position; and will develop a foundation of knowledge relating to the nature and outcomes of service-learning, and effective practices for guided reflection and communication with community partners.
+- Providing a two-hour training to SLA’s shortly following selection.
+This training will provide students with a description of the roles of the Office of Community Service Learning, the faculty member, and Career Services (for students receiving internship credit) as they relate to the SLA position; and will develop a foundation of knowledge relating to the nature and outcomes of service-learning, and effective practices for guided reflection and communication with community partners.

-The CSL Office, in coordination with Career Services, will work with the SLA and the faculty member to ensure that administrative requirements for providing internship credit are satisfied by all parties if the SLA elects to receive internship credit.
+- In coordination with Career Services, working with the SLA and the faculty member to ensure that administrative requirements for providing internship credit are satisfied by all parties if the SLA elects to receive internship credit.

-- As part of the narrative portion of the application, faculty will develop a description of the SLA role and responsibilities as they relate to the classroom.
+- Faculty will develop a description of the SLA role and responsibilities as they relate to the classroom.
+(See SLA Application – Narrative Portion)

-- Faculty will identify and reach out to potential SLA candidates, share with them the expectations for the position, and confirm the following information:
+- Faculty will identify and reach out to potential SLA candidates, share with them the expectations for the position.

-- Faculty will complete the application and submit to the CSL Office with a copy of the relevant course syllabus, if available.
+- Faculty will complete the application and submit to the Office of Community Service with a copy of the relevant course syllabus, if available.

 Applications may be sent electronically to email@example.com or through campus mail to Community Service Learning, UC 2nd Floor.